 Penalizations for poor content do exist.
 Instead of cranking out two to three pages with poor material per week, focus on one well-written, engaging page.

-Myth #3 – My Site is Fine with Mobile Optimization
+Myth #3 – My Site is Fine without Mobile Optimization

 No. Wrong.
 Very wrong.